zhulianhua/UGKS/README.md

 Description
 ===============
 This program provides two codes for solving gas flow problem based on the Unified Gas-Kinetic Scheme.
-For detail, please refer to
+For detail, please refer to the manual in doc directory.

-1. K. Xu and J.C.
-Huang, "A unified gas-kinetic scheme for continuum and rarefied flows", J. Comput.
-Physics, vol. 229 (2010), pp. 7747-7764 (October).
-2. J.C.
-Huang, K. Xu, and P.B.
-Yu, "A Unified Gas-kinetic Scheme for Continuum and Rarefied Flows II: Multi-dimensional Cases", Communications in Computational Physics, vol. 3, No. 3, pp. 662-690, September (2012).

 For the source file